Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

     cp ../docs/workshop/src/1-build/chat-3.json .
     ```

-1. In the Explorer pane, right-click on the new `chat-3.prompty` file and select `Add Code > Add Prompty Code`.
+1. In the Explorer pane, right-click on the new `chat-3.prompty` file and select _"Add Code > Add Prompty Code"_.
 This creates a new Python file `chat-3.py` and opens it in VS Code.

 1. Run the default code by clicking the play icon. **It will fail with an error** indicating there are missing environment variables.
 Let's fix that.